fuser

 |

--f report is only for the named files.
+-f only the named files.

 |